-15-2014 Projections/Encroachments into Required Yards
+15-161415-2014 Projections/Encroachments into Required Yards

-Building projections may extend into, and other encroachments may be located in, required yards according to the standards of Table 15-2014 and are subject to all applicable requirements of the Building Code.
+Building projections may extend into, and other encroachments may be located in, required yards according to the standards of Table 15-520124 and are subject to all applicable requirements of the Building Code.
 The "Limitations" column states any other limitations that apply to such structures when they project into required yards.
 For standards for measurement of required yards and setbacks, refer to Section 15-313, Determining Setbacks (Yards).

-TABLE 15-2014: ALLOWED BUILDING PROJECTIONS AND ENCROACHMENTS INTO REQUIRED YARDS Projection/Encroachment Front or Street Side Yard (ft) Interior Side Yard (ft) Rear Yard (ft) Limitations All projections Notwithstanding any other subsection of this section, no projection may extend closer than three feet to an interior lot line or into a public utility easement.
+TABLE 15-2014: ALLOWED BUILDING PROIECTIONS AND ENCROACHMENTS INTO REOUIRED YARDS Projection/Encroachment Front or Street Side Yard (ft) Interior Side Yard (ft) Rear Yard (ft) Limitations All projections Notwithstanding any other subsection of this section, no projection may extend closer than three feet to an interior lot line or into a public utility easement.
 Cornices, canopies, eaves, and similar architectural features; chimneys.
-2 2 2 Bay windows 3 2 3 Outdoor dining areas for restaurants 10 10 10 May not encroach into yards adjacent to residential uses.
-Fire escapes required by law or public agency regulation 4 4 4 Uncovered stairs, ramps, stoops, or landings that service above the first floor of building 3 2 3 Depressed ramps or stairways and supporting structures designed to permit access to parts of buildings that are below average ground level 3.5 3.5 3.5 Basketball Rims and Backboards No closer the interior side property line or 5 ft. from an Decks, porches and stairs Less than 18 inches above ground elevation 6 2 8 Must be open on at least three sides.
-No closer than 5 18 inches or more above ground elevation 3 2 3 ft. of a street-facing property line or 3 ft. of an interior property line.
+2 2 2 Bay windows 3 2 3 Shall not occupy more than one third of the length of the building wall on which they are located.
+Outdoor dining areas for restaurants 10 10 10 May not encroach into yards adjacent to residential uses.

+TABLE 15-2014: ALLOWED BUILDING PROJECTIONS AND ENCROACHMENTS INTO REQUIRED YARDS Projection/Encroachment Front or Street Side Yard (ft) Interior Side Yard (ft) Rear Yard (ft) Limitations Fire escapes required by law or public agency regulation 4 4 4 Uncovered stairs, ramps, stoops, or landings that service above the first floor of building 3 2 3 Depressed ramps or stairways and supporting structures designed to permit access to parts of buildings that are below average ground level 3.5 3.5 3.5 Basketball Rims and Backboards No closer than 10 ft. of a street-facing property line or 5 ft. from an interior side or rear property line.
+Decks, porches and stairs Less than 18 inches above ground elevation 6 2 8 Must be open on at least three sides.
+No closer than 18 inches or more above ground elevation 3 2 3 57 ft. of a street-facing property line or 3 ft. of an interior property line.
 Ramps and similar structures that provide access for persons with disabilities Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Article 57, Reasonable Accommodation for Housing.

-15-2015 Outdoor Lighting and Illumination
+15-1615 15-2015 Outdoor Lighting and Illumination